Skip to main content

 • Network Connection Tutorial

-• Issue: Startup order when both a TF card and an M2WE card are inserted simultaneously
+• Issue: Boot order when both a TF card and an M2WE card are inserted simultaneously

-• Explanation: The system always prioritizes booting from the TF card, but this does not affect the normal use of the M2WE card's WiFi function after startup
+• Explanation: The system always boots from the TF card first, but this does not affect the WiFi functionality of the M2WE card after startup.

-• Solution: It is recommended to use only one system card at a time for daily use to avoid confusion
+• Solution: To avoid confusion, it is recommended to only use one system card at a time for daily use.

 Storage Card Selection